JBSVA/blue-team-labs/phishing-investigation/README.md

 ## Objective
 Analyze a suspicious email to determine whether it is malicious and recommend appropriate response actions following SOC procedures.
+*Note: This investigation uses a public phishing email sample (personal info redacted) to simulate a real Tier 1 SOC workflow.*

 ## Tools Used
 - VirusTotal